Alpine Mountaineering and Technical Leadership, Part 3 Overview

 Your instructors will help you refine your route selection skills, route finding, and natural hazard evaluation that were introduced in Parts 1 and 2.
 Additionally, we emphasize the development of both the judgment and the specific climbing and protective systems skills required for leading more advanced climbs.
 It is our goal that you emerge from this program as a qualified rope team leader on both rock and glacier routes.

-NOTE - Those who complete a Part 3b, or 3c, may also get an Aid Climbing and Big Wall endorsement on their certification if they take the 4-day Aid Climbing and Big Wall Technique seminar.
+NOTE - Those who complete a Part 3b may also get an Aid Climbing and Big Wall endorsement on their certification if they take the 4-day Aid Climbing and Big Wall Technique seminar.
 They do not have to complete all of 3a to obtain this endorsement.

 Part 3b - Bugaboos - Advanced Alpine Rock Climbing, Squamish Multi-Pitch Rock Efficiency Clinic and Bugaboos Expedition